Former England Cricket Manager, David Lloyd gets Warrantywise

 The cost of repairs is always a problem and you just need to be able to sleep at night.
-You’re out of manufacturer warranty at three years, but through Warrantywise; you can extend and so it’s a no brainer for us because we want to keep the car, but still with the piece of mind that should any thing go wrong, it is taken care of.
+You’re out of manufacturer warranty at three years, but through Warrantywise; you can extend and so it’s a no brainer for us because we want to keep the car, but still with the peace of mind that should any thing go wrong, it is taken care of.

 Warrantywise is a family run business, established for 15 years and although a national company, kept the head office in Clayton Le Moors, Lancashire, neighbouring David Lloyd’s hometown of Accrington Stanley.
 The warranty business was originally conceived when Lawrence’s father had a business servicing cars and providing a guarantee once repairs had been done, this evolved into a warranty business.